 These constants are extensions to the DB API definition.
-They are possible values for the deliverymode attribute of the dequeue options object passed as the options parameter to the Connection.deq() method as well as the deliverymode attribute of the enqueue options object passed as the options parameter to the Connection.enq() method.
-They are also possible values for the deliverymode attribute of the message properties object passed as the msgproperties parameter to the Connection.deq() and Connection.enq() methods.
+They are possible values for the deliverymode attribute of the dequeue options object passed as the options parameter to the Connection.deq() method as well as the deliverymode attribute of the enqueue options object passed as the options parameter to the Connection.deq() method.
+They are also possible values for the deliverymode attribute of the message properties object passed as the message properties object passed as the message properties passed as the message properties passed as the message passed as the message passed as the message properties object passed as the message passed as the me cx_Oracle.MSG_BUFFERED cx_Oracle.MSG_PERSISTENT cx_Oracle.MSG_PERSISTENT_OR_BUFFERED